rikachu826/bio/README.md

 - `VITE_TURNSTILE_SITE_KEY`

 ## Notes
+- Site copy lives in `src/content/site.json`.
+Update text there, then commit + push to deploy.
 - Screenshots live in `Images/projects/<project>/` and are auto‑loaded into modals.
 - Optional captions per project: add `Images/projects/<project>/captions.json` and map filenames to tooltip text.
   Example: